senofi/openidl-main/openidl-k8s/README.md

 ## Secrets / Config Files

-The secrets are kept in AWS Secrets Manager.
+As of now, the secrets are kept in AWS Secrets Manager.
+This will migrate to TBD.

 Use the load-secrets.js node script or the load_secrets make command.